KiitanTheAnalyst/Ersilia/README.md

 ## Step 7 - Conclusion
 Comparing the model information with predictions generated, it can be inferred that the model is not biased from the results generated .
 The model was able effectively screen out 998 compounds that has low solubility with Log S of -10 and inability to obtain 100 μM solution.
 Only 2 compounds has Log S values > -4 and are able to obtain 100 μM solution.

-# Task 2 - Model Reproducibility
+# WEEK 2 - Task 2 - Model Reproducibility

 ## Step 1 - Installation of Model

-## I installed rdkit which is a requirement before installing the soltrannet model in my notebook
-`!pip install rdkit`
+I installed rdkit which is a requirement before installing the soltrannet model in my notebook `!pip install rdkit`

 `!pip install soltrannet`

 ## Step 2 - Selecting Result to Reproduce